-Most of my pieces are acrylic and oil paint on cradled hardboard.
-I begin working by hand sketching and using digital drawing, and digital collage to create the imagery and composition in my pieces.
-Other works use physical collage, i.e. paper and miscellaneous materials, to achieve texture and layering qualities.
-Regardless, I feel my images are constructed and layered and built and so share a process similar to that of constructing architecture.
+Most of the pieces in this series are done in acrylic and oil paint on hardboard panel.
+I begin working by hand sketching and using digital drawing, and digital collage to create the juxtaposed imagery and composition in my pieces.
+Other works use physical collage, e.g. paper and miscellaneous materials, to provide a substrate and textures before painting.
+Regardless, my images are constructed, collaged, and layered and so are built in a process similar to that of constructing architecture.